tc39/notes/meetings/2020-03/april-2.md

 JHD: I don’t agree with MM, I don’t think this has worked anywhere close to as well as the in-person meetings.
 This is definitely going to be the best experience for a remote attendee because we’re all remote - that’s not arguable, when everyone is remote the remote experience is better.
 But I think there is a huge loss if we never did an in person meeting.
 Even if the tooling gets better, I think there is a lot of - I’m trying not to relate it to Asimov, there is a lot of socialization that humans thrive on, more subtle cues, that 2d video doesn’t replicate.
 We need to see each other every now and then.
 When we are talking about this we are talking about two different time periods.
 During it, sure, we’re obviously only going to have remote meetings - everyone would have to be comfortable traveling, everyone’s companies, every host country would have to be comfortable, so that’s clearly a ways out.
 But at the time that that happens, I would hope that we could restore the in-person plenaries.

-LBR: Are you supporting in person meetings for this year as well?
+LEO: Are you supporting in person meetings for this year as well?

 JHD: Like I said, the conditions for when we could have an in-person meeting are many, it requires agreement from people, companies, countries, medical experts.
 I am certainly hopeful it will be this year, but a more realistic view is that it will not be this year.
 I understand that planning an in person meeting that the host needs lead time.
 And the uncertainty in that lead time causes issues.
 So it may not be fair to the July, September, November meetings to leave them planned in person given the likelihood that they will be cancelled.